 In recent years, society has become increasingly health-conscious.
 To a fault.
-We’ve become obsessed with food – attaching morality to food (which it shouldn’t have), and paying extra dollars for specialty products that frankly, have little, if any science behind them.
-Frustrating as it is for a dietitian – it makes sense.
+We’ve become obsessed with food.
+Attaching morality to food (which it shouldn’t have).
+We will even pay extra dollars for specialty products.
+Like ‘apple cider vinegar for gut benefits’ that frankly, have little, if any science behind them.
+Frustrating as it is for a registered dietitian – it makes sense.
 We’re inherently lazy.
 Why CAN’T one pill, one potion, be a cure-all?
 I’ll let you sit on that one for a while.

 Should I Take Apple Cider Vinegar for Gut Health?

 One of the most popular products gracing the shelves today is Apple Cider Vinegar (ACV).
-Apple cider vinegar has long been touted as a natural health remedy, but what are the actual benefits of consuming ACV?
-When you Google ACV, the search engine will yield endless beneficial claims of ACV, from detoxifying your body, to conditioning your hair and whitening your teeth.
+Apple cider vinegar has long been touted as a natural health remedy for gut repair.
+But what are the actual benefits of consuming ACV?
+When you Google ACV, the search engine will yield endless beneficial claims of ACV.
+From detoxifying your body, to conditioning your hair and whitening your teeth.
 People are even putting it on open wounds (no, really… ) Let’s talk about facts versus fiction – especially around gut health.

 Does ACV prevent inflammation in the gut?

-Little research has been done on the anti-inflammatory properties of ACV on the gut.
+Little research has been done on the anti-inflammatory properties of ACV in the gut.
 Of the studies conducted, NONE have been able to prove that ACV is effective against gut inflammation.

 What are the scientifically-proven benefits of ACV?

 There are many varieties of vinegar products produced around the world.
 Different vinegars contain different types and amounts of bioactive compounds that may defend against oxidative stress, diabetic progression, microorganisms, tumor growth, obesity, and high blood pressure and cholesterol5